 ACT-VETube – Activated Clotting Time

 ACT-VETube is an in-clinic screening test set for measuring the Activated Clotting Time in the dog and cat.
-By using a standardised in-vitro coagulation screening test such as ACT-VETube the veterinarian is able to differentiate between the different haemorrhagic disorders knowing the Actived Thromboplastin Partial Time (APTT) and to treat coagulopathies immediately under practice conditions.
+By using a standardised in-vitro coagulation screening test such as ACT-VETube, the veterinarian is able to differentiate between the different haemorrhagic disorders knowing the Activated Thromboplastin Partial Time (aPTT) and to treat coagulopathies immediately under practice conditions.
 This assay detects all coagulopathies except the isolated factor VII deficiency in Beagles, Klee Kai and Alaskan Malamute.

 The Blood Clotting Process